 While the renowned Grant Park Music Festival won’t come around until the summer, other great special events like “Beyond the Aria” (beautiful operatic and musical theater performances at the Pritzker Pavilion) are still going on.

 Getting In: It’s free to visit Chicago Parks.

 Admission to a number of these attractions are available on the Go Chicago® pass.

 You can take your pick from the city’s most popular attractions, and save up to 55% on combined admission compared to paying at the gate.

 Please note, some of these special spring events may be separately ticketed and not available on the Go Chicago® pass.

 If you’ve got a big budget when coming to town, check out the iconic WhiskyFest, which is the longest running festival of its kind in the country.

 Sample a selection from more than 300 whiskeys from around the world, learn more about how this iconic rink is made, and enjoy a gourmet buffet.

 Enjoy whiskey, but not the big price tag?
 Check out some local bars with great and varied whiskey options like Delilah’s (in Lake View) or Old Fifth (West Loop).

-Getting In: Admission to WhiskyFest is separately ticketed and is not included with the Go Chicago® Card.
+Getting In: Admission to WhiskyFest is separately ticketed and is not included with the Go Chicago® pass.
 For more information, please visit the event website.